christianheinrichs/easyfglrxinstall/README.md

 Instructions:

-1. Download the appropriate .zip file for your system at [AMD's website](http://support.amd.com/us/gpudownload/Pages/index.aspx)
+1. Download the appropriate .zip file for your system at [AMD's website](http://support.amd.com/us/gpudownload/Pages/index.aspx).
 2. Create a folder and place the .zip file in that folder.
-3. Download the script from this repository by clicking on the `Download ZIP` button to the right.
+3. Download the script from this repository with any method of your choice.
+   The simplest way is to just click the [`Download ZIP`](https://github.com/netcyphe/easyfglrxinstall/archive/master.zip) button.
 4. Save it as easyfglrxinstall.sh in the folder where you saved that zip file.
 5. Open a terminal and type the following commands:

-    ```
+    ````
-    cd /Whereever_your_folder_is
+    cd whereever_your_folder_is
     sh easyfglrxinstall.sh
-    ```

-6. Follow the instructions with simple (y)es and (n)o commands.
+    ````

+6. Select either the fast mode or the verbose mode by entering `f` or `v`.
+7. Answer the questions by entering `n` for no or `y` for yes.
-7. Enjoy!
+8. Enjoy!

 This script would not be possible without the instructions of the following websites: